IanBellomy/Zoomy/README.md

 `setZoom(targetScale:number,originX:number,originY:number,animate=false,center=false)`
 Immediately set the zoom of the element.
 Calls to this while gesturing are ignored.
-- `targetScale` the scale to end up at
+- `targetScale` The scale to end up at, where 1 is 100%.
-- `originX` where to zoom into
+- `originX` The x coordinate of the content to zoom into.
-- `originY` where to zoom into
+- `originY` The x coordinate of the content to zoom into.
-- `animate` should animate change?
+- `animate` Should the change be animated?
 Default is `false`.
-- `center` move the content so that the origin is in the middle of the zoom-panel element.
+- `center` Move the content so that the `originX` and `originY` are in the middle of the zoom-panel element.
 Default is `false`.

 ## Events